canonical/jaas-documentation/explanation/jaas_overview.rst

 To detail what JAAS is, let's look at what JAAS provides:

-- **JAAS** provides a single location to manage your Juju infrastructure by using the Dashboard or using the same Juju CLI commands to create a high-level overview and the ability to drill-in to the details when you need it.
+- **JAAS** provides a single location to manage your Juju infrastructure by using the Dashboard or using the same Juju CLI commands to create a high-level overview of your deployments with the ability to drill into the details when you need it.

 - **JAAS** is  useful for organisations running their own Juju infrastructure giving them a single point of contact for their entire real estate and, in combination